-A new revival of Pippin is to play in London this summer.
+The new revival of Pippin playing in London has extended its run.

-Stephen Schwartz’s Tony Award-winning musical to the Charing Cross Theatre for a limited time between 30 June and 14 August with tickets on sale now here.
+Stephen Schwartz’s Tony Award-winning musical opened at the Charing Cross Theatre on 30 June and will now run to 3 October with tickets on sale now here.

-Produced by Adam Blanshay Productions, Edward Johnson and Steven M. Levy, the show will be staged in the round with a cast of eight.
+Produced by Adam Blanshay Productions, Edward Johnson and Steven M. Levy, the show is staged in the round with a cast of eight.

 Director Steven Dexter said: “Stephen Schwartz started writing an early version of the show while he was a student at Carnegie Mellon University in 1967.
 Flower power was at its peak, war was raging in Vietnam and Hair opened on Broadway.
 It was the year of The Summer of Love.
 My take on the show is told by a group of hippie travellers of that time.”